 Fine quality aqua Bristol glasses with cut pillar stems.
 Additional cutting upon the goblet.
 A beautiful Victorian-era set, circa 1890.
 5 1/4" H. each

 Completely hammered wine bottle stand.
 The Vienna Secession-era stand was made in the Frantisek Bibus, known as Franz, workshop in Bohemia (Czechoslovakia) circa 1910.
 2 1/4" H., 3 1/2" W.

 Victorian wine bottle coaster has beautifully reticulated galleries.
 Base is turned wood with a central button.
 Also available as a pair.
 England circa 1880.
 2 1/2" H., 5 5/8" W.

 Very nice example of this highly collected corkscrew.
-The two-color celluloid is a rosy flesh tone with green-and-white striped stockings and nickel high-button boots.
-Influenced by the "Can-Can" dancers of the 19th century Moulin Rouge era Paris.
+The celluloid stockings are striped in bright dark green and ivory.
+Nickel mounts are in the form of high-button boots.
+Influenced by the "Can-Can" dancers of the 19th century, Moulin Rouge-era Paris.
 Made in Germany circa 1895.
-2 5/8" L. closed; 5 1/4" fully open
+2 5/8" L. closed, 5 1/4" W. fully open

 Elegant Georgian-era Sheffield plate wine bottle coaster.
 Swirling, lobed coaster with applied gadroon-and-shell top.
 Turned wooden base.
 Also available as a pair.
 England circa 1840.
 1 7/8" H., 6 1/4" W.